brimdata/zed/zng/docs/zeek-compat.md

 ## Type-Specific Details

-As `zq` acts as a reference implementation for ZNG, it's helpful to understand the following subtleties of how it reads the following Zeek data types into ZNG equivalents and writes them back out again in Zeek log format.
+As `zq` acts as a reference implementation for ZNG, it's helpful to understand how it reads the following Zeek data types into ZNG equivalents and writes them back out again in Zeek log format.
 Other ZNG implementations (should they exist) may handle these differently.

 ### `double`